hellokittyfan48/process-hollowing/README.md

 - PBI is acquired using NtQueryInformationProcess
 - Memory gets allocated for the new image base (RWX gets picked up by defender)
 - Original code is unmapped
-- Shellcode is written to the memory space that was allocated earlier
+- Shellcode is written to the allocated memory space
+- Image base is rewritten using the PBI and the offset of 0x10
+- A new thread is created at entry point
 - Execution is resumed so everything is ran in the context of the legit process
 - Clean up